Ready for the details? Get the 2023 Official Rules document or read on for an overview.

 Game entries must:

-- Provide players with positive/negative feedback with respect to progress toward the game’s challenge and achievement of learning objectives
+- Provide positive/negative feedback towards achievement of learning objectives

 - Be original games (as opposed to novel uses of existing games)